 The “Axis Options” tab works in a similar manner as for the 2D case.
 The animation case should only address graphs that have animation, and implements features to stop and start the animation and define the number of frames to be used.

-Color table editor
+Colour table editor

-The current version of Brat does not have a color table feature, however this will be present on the official release.
+Several colour tables are available within BRAT.
+You can use any one of them.

 Vector Plots

-This feature is currently not implemented, however this will be present on the official release.
+Vector plots are displayed when fields from the visualization tab are selected as East and North vector components.
+Both components have to be present, otherwise an error message will be issued.

+East/North Component can be selected in ‘Map View proprieties’ button at ‘Operations’ tab.
+One expression has to be selected as north component and a different one for east component.
+Only one vector plot can be displayed at a time.
+Both expressions must be of the same data type.

+Vectors are naturally visualized as arrows.
+The magnitude values available in the data are displayed when the user sets the mouse over an arrow.

 BRAT SCHEDULER INTERFACE

-Currently the scheduler interface is not implemented.
+BRAT scheduler interface enable to postpone execution of operations.
+It has to be programmed through BRAT GUI (by clicking on the 'delay execution' button)

+BRAT scheduler can be launched either from BRAT GUI or from the desktop icon.
+If it is not open and running, no scheduled task will be processed.

 USING BRAT IN ‘COMMAND LINES’ MODE WITH PARAMETERS FILE

 The GUI is there to ease the use of BRAT.
 However, everything made with the GUI can be made directly by writing parameter files and execute them and more than what can be done with the GUI is possible with parameter files.